A shrub growing to 3 metres tall by 1 to 2 metres wide with rough bark.

 It has a large distribution, growing along the entire NSW coast and just into the central and southern tablelands, extending as far north as Fraser Island in Qld, scattered through Victoria with some records in South Australia.

 It grows in sandstone areas such as heathlands on cliffs as well as sandy swamps areas and peat bogs as well as moist sclerophyll woodlands.

-Leaves are narrow-elliptic or narrow lanceolate, to 15 mm long and to 2 mm wide with a sharply pointed tip, with the upper part incurved to almost-tubular, mid to dark green and prickly.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are narrow-elliptic or narrow lanceolate, to 15 mm long and to 2 mm wide with a sharply pointed tip, heavily clustered along stems, with the upper part incurved to almost-tubular, mid to dark green and prickly.